Gustav04szb/ProgIIIPrak/README.md

    ```bash
    cd ProgIIIPrak
    ```
-3. [Include any additional setup instructions, such as installing dependencies.]
+3. [more]

 ## Usage

-[Provide instructions on how to run the project.
-For example:]
+To run the project, follow these instructions:
 1. [How to compile or run the code]
 2. [Any commands needed to interact with the program]